Connect with us

 • The Seeding process takes longer when you seed or reseed database copy between two different DAG groups.

-• If you don’t mention the source in the Update-MailboxDatabaseCopy PowerShell cmdlet, it will seed the failed database copy from the active database copy.
+• Not mentioning the source in the Update-MailboxDatabaseCopy PowerShell cmdlet will seed the failed database copy from the active database copy.

 • Ensure the newly added Exchange Server has enough storage space to hold the database copy, log files, and additional data.
 Otherwise, seeding may fail.